miteshgoyal-00/the-pokemon-go/readme.md

 # Git Command Reference

+This file is a handy reference for various Git commands.
+It helps in remembering useful Git commands for future use.
+I wrote this content mainly for my own reference.

 ## Display Commit History

 To display the commit history in a compact format, use the following command: